sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-libraries-emacs-vhdl-mode.md

 limiting themselves and their projects.
 As
 <a href="http://en.wikipedia.org/wiki/Law_of_the_instrument">Adam
-Maslow</a> could have said it: <em>If the only tool you have is a hammer, you’re always going to shy away from
+Maslow</a> could have said it: <em>If the only tool you have is a hammer, you're always going to shy away from
 <a href="http://en.wikipedia.org/wiki/Phillips_screw">Phillips
 screws</a></em>.